 Virginia-Founded Unmanned Aircraft Systems Provider to Establish Operations in Manassas

-RICHMOND, VA — Governor Glenn Youngkin today announced that RapidFlight, a Virginia-founded integrated designer and manufacturer of unmanned aircraft, will invest $5.5 million to establish operations in the City of Manassas.
-The company’s 25,000-square-foot facility at 9617 Center Street will house its headquarters and design and production operations.
+MANASSAS, Va., Sept.
+26, 2022 /PRNewswire/ -- RapidFlight, a Virginia-founded integrated designer and manufacturer of unmanned aircraft, announced today it will invest $5.5 million to establish operations in the City of Manassas.
+The company's 25,000-square-foot facility at 9617 Center Street will house its headquarters and design and production operations.
 The project will create 119 new jobs.

+RapidFlight, an Unmanned Aircraft Systems Provider, to invest $5.5 million, create 119 new jobs in Manassas, Virginia.

 "Virginia is uniquely positioned to lead the unmanned systems industry, and RapidFlight is on the cutting edge of developments in this innovative technology sector.
 We look forward to supporting the company's growth in the City of Manassas," said Governor Glenn Youngkin.
 "Since day one we've declared that Virginia is open for business, and businesses such as RapidFlight is a prime example of the success and growth that businesses can achieve in the Commonwealth."